How to Compete with Wag and Rover

 Steps You Can Take to Compete

 - Develop Your Team: Being local and having a team of walkers as your employees can provide additional advantages.
 Your team can sub for one another if someone is ill.
 Putting them in communication with one another allows them to offer advice to one another on matters such as which sidewalks have been salted in winter, or routes that have new construction projects in summer.
-Falling on the ice is not a joke and being late due to traffic issues can become a massive headache over time.
+Falling on the ice is not a joke.
+Being late due to traffic issues can become a massive headache over time.

-Wag! and Rover are not specifically out to harm anybody.
+Overall, Wag! and Rover are not specifically out to harm anybody.
 But their tech focus and enormity limit their ability to serve clients in the same way that a local business is able to do.
 By emphasizing your dedication to the community, your knowledge of the area, and your employees’ animal handling skills, you can compete and market yourself as a strong force to be reckoned with.

 What are your experiences as a small business?
 Leave your comments below along with the name of your business.